HoxHub/bridge-obligen/README.md

 # bridge-obligen
 'npm run build' to compile code from Type Script to executable JavaScript files

-'npm run dev' run to boot local server
+run in terminal 'npm run dev' while located in 'bridge-obligen\ts-node-express' folder to boot local server